g4m3rm1k3/tuts/tutorials/docs/CLAUD2.md

 ---

-## Stage 9 Complete - Real-Time Collaboration!
+## Stage 9 Complete - Real-Time Collaboration

 ### What You Built